 Applicants who are denied benefits can ask for a reconsideration.
 Their file will then be reviewed by a second team of examiners.
 If they are rejected after reconsideration, individuals may appeal the case to an administrative law judge.
 It is at this stage that applicants will for the first time come face-to-face with a gatekeeper.
 Individuals denied benefits at this stage may appeal the decision to the Social Security Appeals Council and then to the District Courts.
-A substantial minority of appealed claims get past the initial hearing (33 percent in 1996), with a smaller portion getting as far as an administrative law judge (23 percent in 1995) (U.S. House of Representatives 1998).
+In 2001, about 33 percent of those initially denied benefits appealed the decision.
+About 10 percent of those who appealed the decision eventually were awarded benefits (SSI Annual Report, 2002).
 For the claimants who are either allowed benefits at the initial level or who don't appeal, the application and decision process usually takes a few months.
 For those who appeal to the administrative law judge, the process can take a year or more.